kennguyen01/food-manager/_decks/3-food-worker-health-and-hygiene.md

 ```

 42a.
 What is ready-to-eat food
 42b.
-Food that can be eaten as is, without any additional prepartion to achieve food safety.
+Food that can be eaten as is, without any additional preparation to achieve food safety.

 43a.
 Bare-hand contact exceptions
 43b.
 ```
 1. Washing fruits and vegetables
 2. Establishment does not serve a HSP
-3. Local regu;atory authority approval
+3. Local regulatory authority approval
 4. Additional guidelines must be followed
 ```